ccloquet/ShowMe/README.md

 **Installation**
 - copy the code in a folder of your web server
 - a Peer Server is needed to use the video set up.
 You can deploy yours on Heroku using : https://elements.heroku.com/buttons/peers/peerjs-server.
-The cloud server provided by peerJS is not suitable as it does not support https and there is a risk of identifiers collision
+The cloud server provided by peerJS is not suitable as it does not support https and there is a risk of identifiers collision.
+The Heroku server should be dimensioned taking into account the forecasted usage.
 - for real world use cases, a STUN & a TURN server is needed.
 This example uses Twilio's.
-See eg: https://peerjs.com/docs/#api, https://www.avaya.com/blogs/archives/2014/08/understanding-webrtc-media-connections-ice-stun-and-turn.html &  https://www.html5rocks.com/en/tutorials/webrtc/infrastructure, https://www.twilio.com/stun-turn
+See eg: https://peerjs.com/docs/#api, https://www.avaya.com/blogs/archives/2014/08/understanding-webrtc-media-connections-ice-stun-and-turn.html &  https://www.html5rocks.com/en/tutorials/webrtc/infrastructure, https://www.twilio.com/stun-turn.
+STUN Server usage is free, but TURN is not.
+- An account on a SMS provider is needed.
+Clickatell has been temporarily chosen.

 **Configuration**
 - in html/params.js: